This post contains affiliate links, please review our Disclosure Policy.

 Synopsis: August (Auggie) Pullman was born with a facial deformity that prevented him from attending a mainstream school until now.
 He’s about to start 5th grade at Beecher Prep, and it is never easy being the new kid in school.

-Wonder is an adaptation of the recent best-selling children’s novel, Wonder, by R.J.
+Wonder is an adaptation of the recent best-selling children’s novel by the same name by R.J.
 Palacio.
 The movie is scheduled for nationwide release on Friday, November 17th.

 Synopsis: For a decade, Molly Bloom, an Olympic-class skier, ran the world’s most exclusive high-stakes poker game before being caught by the FBI.
 Players included Hollywood royalty, business titans, sports stars, and even the Russian mob.